Carl Perkins: Legacy

-Perkins was portrayed by Johnny "Kid Memphis" Holiday in the 2005 Johnny Cash biopic Walk the Line.
+Johnny "Kid Memphis" Holiday portrayed Perkins by in the 2005 Johnny Cash biopic Walk the Line.

-Perkins was honored with the "Lifetime Achievement" award during the Tennessee Music Awards event in 2018 at the University of Memphis Lambuth in Jackson, Tennessee.
+Perkins was honored with the Lifetime Achievement award during the Tennessee Music Awards event in 2018 at the University of Memphis Lambuth in Jackson, Tennessee.

+The bridge connecting South Portsmouth, Kentucky to West Portsmouth, Ohio is named after Perkins.

-Awards
+Awards and recognition

 The following recording by Carl Perkins was inducted into the Grammy Hall of Fame, which is a special Grammy award established in 1973 to honor recordings that are at least 25 years old and that have "qualitative or historical significance".